 At this lively event in April, we’re inviting a panel of writers and comedians, including Niki Aken, Laura Davis, Damon Young and Sami Shah to pitch classic works of literature to a 21st-century marketplace.
 A warning to purists: this might involve massive, modernising adjustments to plot, character, setting and form.
 Panellists will read their own literary upgrades, unveil cover art and social media marketing strategies and make the case for their retrofitted classics in today’s hyper-competitive environment.
-At the end of the session, in a festival-style audience Q&A, our guests will discuss (and defend!) their efforts.

 Fan-fic fiends and all bookish types welcome.
 Prepare for a night of literary upgrade, embellishment and abomination.
 Hosted by Jennifer Wong.